 NOTE: This is NOT the official Hunt Post – the Official post about Jennifer Jenkins is dated October 4th.
 Michael J. Bowler and SPINNER are part of Team Purple.
 I’m so excited to be part of my first scavenger hunt.
 Yay for purple!
 Hunt runs from October 4-9.
 Keep reading so you can play the […]

 As a child, I felt a strong connection to the Titanic disaster from the first moment I read about it, and then proceeded to devour every book published on the subject.
 I don’t quite know where that “pull” came from, but it was almost as if I’d been there in 1912 on that cold April night, even […]

 Meet the Author

 Michael J. Bowler is an award-winning author who grew up in San Rafael, California.
 He majored in English and Theatre at Santa Clara University and earned a master’s in film production from Loyola Marymount University, a teaching credential in English from LMU, and another master's in Special Education from Cal State University Dominguez Hills.
-Using his many degrees Michael taught high school in Hawthorne, California for twenty-five years, both in general education and to students with learning disabilities.
+Using his many degrees Michael taught high school in Hawthorne, California for twenty-five years, both in general education and to students with disabilities.
 When Michael is not writing you can find him volunteering as a Big Brother with the Catholic Big Brothers Big Sisters program.
-With thirty+ years volunteering within the juvenile justice system in Los Angeles Micheal is a passionate advocate for the fair treatment of children and teens in California.
+With thirty+ years volunteering within the juvenile justice system in Los Angeles Michael is a passionate advocate for the fair treatment of children and teens in California.
 He hopes his books can show teens they are not alone in their struggles.
 Read More…